pydantic/pydantic/docs/concepts/fields.md

     user = User(name='johndoe')  # (1)!
+    user = User(username='johndoe')  # (2)!
     ```
-    1. Now VSCode will not show a warning
+    1. Now VSCode will not show a warning.
+    2. VSCode will show a warning here though.

     This is discussed in more detail in [this issue](https://github.com/pydantic/pydantic/issues/5893).